redwoodjs/redwood/docs/docs/tutorial/chapter2/getting-dynamic.md

 We haven't decided on the look and feel of our site yet, but wouldn't it be amazing if we could play around with posts without having to build a bunch of pages that we'll probably throw away once the design team gets back to us?
 As you can imagine, we wouldn't have thrown around this scenario unless Redwood had a solution!

-Let's generate everything we need to perform all the CRUD (Create, Retrieve, Update, Delete) actions on posts so we can not only verify that we've got the right fields in the database, but it will let us get some sample posts in there so we can start laying out our pages and see real content.
+Let's generate everything we need to perform all the CRUD (Create, Retrieve, Update, Delete) actions on posts so we can not only verify that we've got the right fields in the database, but that it will let us get some sample posts in there so we can start laying out our pages and see real content.
 Redwood has a *generator* for just this occasion:

 ```bash
 yarn rw g scaffold post